Flaviomion/NominalLink/README.md

  and start the NominalLink.vbs, ath the end of the script a report.html is displayed with the information of what was done that is take the value on source cell (c:\testNominalLink\Source_01-01-2019.xlsx) and put it on destination cell (c:\report\report_01-01-2019.xlsx)

+ Version 1.2 adds the ability to use network Path

  Good linking.